Updated 10 November 2021

 Before travel to the USA

-If you’re eligible to travel to the USA, you’ll need to take a COVID-19 test no more than 3 days before you travel and show the negative test result to the airline before boarding your flight.
+If you’re eligible to travel to the USA, you’ll need to take a COVID-19 test no more than 3 days before you travel and show the negative test result to the airline before boarding your flight along with a proof of your vaccination status.

 Those who have recovered from COVID-19 in the three months preceding travel are exempt from the test.
 However, they’ll have to show the documentation of recovery, that is-